Spectral Analysis with Pyleoclim#

 Big difference!!!
 So what’s happening here?
 Let’s have a look at the various implementations:

-is needed compared to wavelet analysis, where time-frequency localization is of the essence.
+, hence a smoother spectrum when averaged over time.
 If you look at the defaults for these two functions, c

 takes on different values for each of the cases.